Managing a new baby and caring for a toddler or older children can be challenging.

 Breastfed babies are easy to travel with.
 All you need to bring are nappies and wipes.

 A baby sling is also a good option for getting out of the house.
-Always follow safety advice if you are planning to breastfeed while using a baby carrier or sling.
+Always follow safety advice if you plan to breastfeed while using a baby carrier or sling.

 Feel free to feed your baby wherever you have to be with the other children.